Marger Apsit: College career

 Apsit attended and played college football at the University of Southern California under coach Howard Jones.
 While playing at USC, the Trojans compiled a record of 27–4–1, won the 1928 national championship, and defeated the undefeated Pittsburgh Panthers in the 1930 Rose Bowl.

 Professional career

-After graduating from USC, Apsit played football professionally in the NFL for the Brooklyn Dodgers, the Frankford Yellow Jackets, the Green Bay Packers, and the Boston Redskins.
+After graduating from USC, Apsit played football professionally in the NFL for the Frankford Yellow Jackets, Brooklyn Dodgers, Green Bay Packers, and Boston Redskins.
+On July 1, 1934, the Redskins traded Apsit and Tay Brown to the Cincinnati Reds for Frank Abruzzino.
+Apsit was later released by the Reds.

 Coaching career

-After retiring from professional football, Apsit returned to Aurora to become head coach at his alma mater in 1935.
-In 1936, he led the West Aurora Blackbawks to an undefeated 9–0–0 record and conference championship.
-After coaching at West Aurora for eight seasons, he moved to California in 1942 and became the head coach at Glendale College from 1946 to 1949.
-He then became the head coach at East Bakersfield High School in Bakersfield, California, a position he would hold for over twenty years.
+After retiring from professional football, Apsit returned, in 1935, to Aurora to become head coach at his alma mater, West Aurora High School.
+In 1936, he led the West Aurora Blackbawks to an undefeated 9–0 record and conference championship.
+After coaching at West Aurora for eight seasons, he moved to California, in 1942, and became the head football coach at Glendale College in 1946.
+He then became the head coach at East Bakersfield High School in Bakersfield, California, a position he held for over 20 years.
 While at East Bakersfield, Apsit was also the athletic director and golf coach.